Mostafa-Ghazi/mostafa-ghazi.github.io/index.md

 ## Contact

 I am open to supervising Bachelor’s, Master’s, and Ph.D. students interested in computer vision, deep learning, and medical AI.
-If you are motivated and have a strong background in computer vision, machine learning, applied mathematics, or related areas, feel free to get in touch.
+If you are motivated and have a strong background in computer vision, machine learning, applied mathematics, or a related field, please feel free to get in touch.

 ✉️ **Email:** ghazi(at)di.ku.dk
 🏛️ **Institution:** Pioneer Centre for AI, Department of Computer Science, University of Copenhagen